 Regular attendance is important to academic success.
 Children who are well should be in school.
 Those who are sick belong at home.
 When students are at school, it is assumed that they are well enough to participate in outdoor recess and physical activity unless you provide a written note.
-Please do not schedule outings, vacations, or lessons during school time.
+Please try to schedule outings, vacations, or medical outside of school hours.
 By district definition, 4 or more days missed per term is considered chronic absenteeism.